HsiangHung/Machine_Learning_Note/Anomaly_Detection/isolation_forest/README.md

 The following Python follows the blog: [[Carlos Mougan]][Isolation Forest from Scratch].

 We used the above code to build an isolation forest.
-Suppose the five input data instances are
+Suppose we have five 2D data instances like

 | | feat1 | feat2|
 |:-:|:-:| :-:|